Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Introduction

-Haro 11 is a local BCG/BCD that has been studied thoroughly in the UV, IR, sub-mm, radio, visible, and X-ray \citep[e.g.][]{Ostlin+99, Bergvall+06, Adamo+10, Ostlin+15, Pardy+16, Gao+22, Danehkar+24, LeReste+24}.
-At a distance of 88.5 Mpc \citep[][]{Sirressi+22}, it is the closest confirmed Lyman continuum (LyC) leaker \citep[][]{Bergvall+06, Rivera-Thorsen+17, Ostlin+21, Komarova+24} and a bright Ly$\alpha$ emitter \citep[][]{Hayes+07, Ostlin+09}.
-This makes Haro 11 an excellent local analogue for studying the mechanisms that facilitate the escape of ionising radiation in the high-$z$ Universe during the epoch of reionisation, such as stellar feedback and gas stripping.
+The Haro 11 galaxy is a local BCG/BCD that has been studied thoroughly in the UV, IR, sub-mm, radio, visible, and X-ray \citep[e.g.][]{Ostlin+99, Bergvall+06, Adamo+10, Ostlin+15, Pardy+16, Gao+22, Danehkar+24, LeReste+24}.
+At a distance of 88.5 Mpc \citep[][]{Sirressi+22}, it is the closest confirmed Lyman continuum (LyC) leaker \citep[][]{Bergvall+06, Rivera-Thorsen+17, Ostlin+21, Komarova+24} and a bright Ly${\rm \alpha}$ emitter \citep[][]{Hayes+07, Ostlin+09}.
+This makes Haro 11 a valuable local analogue to understand what physical processes facilitate the escape of ionising radiation in high-$z$ systems.
+Furthermore, its rich observational dataset makes Haro 11 particularly well-suited for simulations aimed at understanding the physical processes that shape such systems.

 The stellar population and recent starburst \citep[e.g.][]{Adamo+10, Sirressi+22, Chandar+23}, complex gas kinematics \citep[e.g.][]{Ostlin+01, Ostlin+15, Menacho+21, Gao+22}, and irregular stellar and gas morphology \citep[e.g.][]{Adamo+10, Ostlin+15, Menacho+21}, all suggest that Haro 11 is the result of an ongoing merger.
 Indeed, it was only recently that the presence of a tidal tail was observed in \HI emission from 21 cm observations by \citet{LeReste+24}, which serves as a strong indication of an ongoing merger.
 Applying these observations as constraints, numerical models of galaxy mergers offer an avenue to confirm if these features are consistent with specific merger scenarios and explain the origin of various other properties of Haro 11.